Some more colouring in

 17 Thursday Sep 2015

-Posted Kids cards, Kids craft ideas, Kids party
+Posted in Kids cards, Kids craft ideas, Kids party

 My son had a birthday party today and the theme was “fluoro”.
 This is the card I came up with by making a background with fluoro textas and then writing the birthday boy’s name in black Sharpie over the top: